HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 }
 ```

 2 out of 3 custom properties examined (67%) had a depth of 0, and 30% had a depth of 1 (slightly less on mobile).
 Less than 1.8% had a depth of 2, and virtually none (0.7%) had a depth of 3+, which indicates rather basic usage.
-The upside of such basic usage is that it's harder to make mistakes: fewer than 0.5% of pages included cycles.
+The upside of such basic usage is that it is harder to make mistakes: fewer than 0.5% of pages included cycles.

 {{ figure_markup(